jamessnee1/PTAsg2/tm_readme.txt

-For my input validation the program sends parameters to functions to check the length/EOF/return to menu functionality so I have assumed that, even in functions such as delete_ticket where we have to check for the existence of a ticket, it will automatically rule out any outrageous values (delete a ticket with a zone of f, for example)
+For my input validation the program sends parameters to functions to check the length/EOF/return to menu functionality so I have assumed that, even in functions such as delete_ticket where we have to check for the existence of a ticket, it will automatically rule out any outrageous values (delete a ticket with a zone of f, for example).

+I have assumed that the ticket price can be no greater than $1000 and the highest stock level to be the default stock level.

 Any other notes for the marker: